RJDNet/EventDrivenAuthMicroservicesTemplate/README.md

 ### Shut Down
 Ctrl-c the terminal which is running docker compose.
-Remove all images by running command: docker compose down -rmi all
+Remove all images by running command: docker compose down --rmi all

 # Technologies Used